 \subsection{Roche Lobe frequency marking the onset of mass transfer in ELM WD binaries}

 The times until Roche contact from the present day, $\tau_\mathrm{RL}$ listed in Table~\ref{tab:binaries} are all orders of magnitude shorter than the several Gyr long cooling timescales for ELM white dwarfs \citep{Mestel1952,Istrate2016}.
 Therefore for these short period binaries, their components of shown in Figure~\ref{fig:mass-radius-temp} will remain large and hot until the onset of mass transfer.
 If this luminous observed sample of ELM WDs in short period DWDBs is representative of the intrinsic short-period DWDB population, then the components in ELM WD binaries should be generically hot and large at the Roche contact frequency given by Equation~(\ref{eq:fRL}).
 This is in conflict with previous works \citep{Nelemans2001a} which assume that DWDBs are degenerate at Roche contact, due to being very old \citep{Tutukov1996}.
 For example, consider the lightest (and largest) ELM WD component $0.167M_\odot$ from J0533.
 Then, assuming the degenerate relation for the radius (Equation~(\ref{eq:egg})), the frequency that marks the beginning of mass transfer $f_\mathrm{RL}$ is 8.1~mHz by Equation~(\ref{eq:fRL}).
 However, using its actual inflated radius in Equation~(\ref{eq:fRL}) instead, it decreases to over four times smaller, 1.9~mHz.
 For most ELM WD in the sample, the radii are twice as large as the cold relation.
-In this case, the Roche frequencies $f_\mathrm{RL}$ are typically lower than the degenerate relation by a factor $2^{3/2} \approx 3$.
-This may have consequences for mass transfer stability and related merger or transient rates for Galactic DWDBs.
+In this case, the Roche frequencies $f_\mathrm{RL}$ are typically lower than the degenerate relation by a factor $2^{3/2} \approx 3$. {This stark decrease in the Roche contact frequency is expected even assuming that the radii of ELM WD do not increase between present day and Roche contact.
+We explore how possible radius expansion mechanisms could further influence the Roche contact frequencies in Section~\ref{sec:THmodel}.
+In any case, t}his may have consequences for mass transfer stability and related merger or transient rates for Galactic DWDBs.
 However, whether or not this observed population is representative of an intrinsic population is not clear.
 So we now estimate the total number of binaries expected from current eclipsing surveys. \\